DavidJKTofan/davidtofan.com/content/articles/protecting-osi-layers/index.md

 > Note: Cloudflare's [global network](https://www.cloudflare.com/network/) and direct peering with multiple providers contributes to exceptional [network performance](https://blog.cloudflare.com/network-performance-update-birthday-week-2023).

+Furthermore, you can explore **[Image Optimization](https://developers.cloudflare.com/images/)** features such as Image Resizing and Polish.
+Polish, a convenient one-click enhancement, not only optimizes images but also converts the `content-type` of PNG and JPEG images to WebP for improved efficiency.
+On the other hand, Image Resizing provides enhanced flexibility and granularity in image transformations.
+You can implement Image Resizing using [URL Format](https://developers.cloudflare.com/images/image-resizing/url-format/) (either directly in the HTML code with [`srcset`](https://developers.cloudflare.com/images/image-resizing/responsive-images/) or through [Transform Rules](https://developers.cloudflare.com/images/image-resizing/serve-images-custom-paths/#serve-images-from-custom-paths-1)), or alternatively, through [Workers](https://developers.cloudflare.com/images/image-resizing/resize-with-workers/).

-Moreover, delve into detailed **performance metrics** by exploring various fields within the [HTTP request dataset](https://developers.cloudflare.com/logs/reference/log-fields/zone/http_requests/) accessible through [Logpush](https://developers.cloudflare.com/logs/about/).
+Delve into detailed **performance metrics** by exploring various fields within the [HTTP request dataset](https://developers.cloudflare.com/logs/reference/log-fields/zone/http_requests/) accessible through [Logpush](https://developers.cloudflare.com/logs/about/).
 Gain valuable insights into aspects such as:
 * _OriginResponseHeaderReceiveDurationMs_
 * _OriginTCPHandshakeDurationMs_
 * _OriginTLSHandshakeDurationMs_